Sage-Bionetworks/mhealthannotator/README.md

 # mhealthannotator

-Mhealthannotator is a RShiny-as-a-service App for visualizing Files in Synapse Tables used @Sage Bionetworks.
+## About:

-## About
+Mhealthannotator is an RShiny Golem Package utilized for annotating labels on PHI images/visualization from Files in attached in Synapse Tables.
+The purpose of this package is to enable researchers to easily deploy their customized RShiny App, and have it all integrated seamlessly into Synapse for PHI data access.

-This app's purpose is to help researchers/engineers/analyst be able to spin up <b> Image Label Annotations </b> App more seamlessly through using RShiny as its core UI/UX.
+## Use-case:

 It will help interact with Synapse by providing: